richkmeli/Richkware/README.md

 - [MinGW](http://www.mingw.org/)

 ## Get Started
-Open main.cpp, and create instance of Richkware.
+Open main.cpp, and create an instance of Richkware.
 ### With [Richkware-Manager-Server](https://github.com/richkmeli/Richkware-Manager-Server)
-if you deployed [RMS](https://github.com/richkmeli/Richkware-Manager-Server), you could use:
+If you have deployed [RMS](https://github.com/richkmeli/Richkware-Manager-Server), you can initialize the malware as follows:

         int main() {
-               Richkware richkware("Richk","DefaultPassword","192.168.99.100", "8080", "userAssociated");
+               Richkware richkware("Richk","DefaultPassword","192.168.99.100", "8080", "associatedUser");
                 ...
                 return 0;
             }

-that get secure key from Richkware-Manager-Server and set it as encryption key.
+that it gets a secure key from Richkware-Manager-Server and it sets the key as encryption key.
-DefaultPass is used as temporary encryption key to ensure a safety communication with RMS and if this app cannot reach the RMS, then it will use DefaultPass as encryption key.
+**DefaultPass** is used as temporary encryption key to ensure a secure communication with RMS and if the malware cannot reach the RMS for getting its encryption ket, it will use DefaultPass as encryption key.

 ### Without [Richkware-Manager-Server](https://github.com/richkmeli/Richkware-Manager-Server)

-Else, if you didn't deploy [RMS](https://github.com/richkmeli/Richkware-Manager-Server), you could use:
+Otherwise, if you haven't deployed [RMS](https://github.com/richkmeli/Richkware-Manager-Server), you can use:

      Richkware richkware("Richk","richktest");

- it uses "richktest" as encryption key.
+ in this way, it uses "richktest" as encryption key.